AndrewPeverells/Contextuality-in-drama/Custom pre-processing program/README.md

-# CURRENS
-Multi-Purpose Universal Latin Text Cleaner and Normaliser

 PURPOSE AND MODULES

-CURRENS is a custom written program that addresses the issue of having to deal with orthographically not-unified Latin texts.
+This is a custom written program that addresses the issue of having to deal with orthographically not-unified Latin texts.
 The program includes 4 main modules that address different issues.

 - General module